[LUM#17] Biotechnology from Montpellier

 SeqOne Genomics: more targeted treatments thanks to personalized medicine

-Understanding the specific characteristics of a disease in order to provide better patient care is the goal of personalized medicine.
-This type of medicine requires access to each individual's "personalized blueprint," or genome, and the ability to decode and interpret the thousands of mutations that dot our DNA sequences.
+Understanding the specific characteristics of a disease to better treat patients is the goal of personalized medicine.
+This type of medicine requires access to the "personalized blueprint" that is each individual's genome, and deciphering and interpreting the thousands of mutations that permeate our DNA sequences.
 This is where the startup SeqOne Genomics comes in, offering high-performance genomic data analysis solutions for personalized medicine.
-Its goal is to improve clinical care for patients with cancer and rare and hereditary diseases.
-The company, created in 2017 with the support of SATT AxLR, the University of Montpellier, and Inserm, has already won numerous awards, such as the iLab prize and the Hélène Starck prize—which rewards young researchers supported by the ARC Foundation—and can boast a strong position in the French market.
-This winning model for SeqOne Genomics has just reached a new milestone in early 2022 by raising €20 million to accelerate the deployment of genomic medicine.
-The company hopes to build on this success by investing in a new area of development: "the market for biopharmaceutical companies developing new therapies, " says Jean-Marc Holder, Head of Strategy and Innovation at SeqOne Genomics.
-The promise of more targeted treatments thanks to a better understanding of disease mechanisms is also what personalized medicine is all about.
+Its objective is to improve the clinical care of patients with cancer and rare and hereditary diseases.
+Founded in 2017 with the support of SATT AxLR, the University of Montpellier, and Inserm, the company has already garnered numerous awards, such as the iLab Prize and the Hélène Starck Prize – which recognizes young researchers supported by the ARC Foundation – and boasts a strong position in the French market.
+A winning model for SeqOne Genomics, which reached a new milestone in early 2022 by raising €20 million to accelerate the deployment of genomic medicine.
+The company aims to build on this success by investing in a new area of development: "the market for biopharmaceutical companies developing new therapies," explains Jean-Marc Holder, Head of Strategy and Innovation at SeqOne Genomics.
+The promise of more targeted treatments thanks to a better understanding of disease mechanisms—that's also what personalized medicine is all about.

 See also:

-Listen to the podcast of the program A LUM la science, which presents the work of the Institute of Functional Genomics in Montpellier, where researchers are developing opioid analgesics without addictive side effects.
+Also listen to the podcast of the show A LUM la science which presents the work of the Institute of Functional Genomics of Montpellier where researchers are developing opioid analgesics without addictive side effects.